 Despite being a small island, it was a refreshing surprise to find that thrice-filtered water is delivered every week.
 The islanders are frugal with this treasured commodity, passing all waste water through a hydroponics treatment system before using it to water the plants.
 The health of the surrounding ocean is vitally important to the people at Lankayan and the seawater is tested daily to ensure the delicate balance is sustained.

-With over 40 staff members catering to your every need, you will be able to concentrate on the most important aspect of your holiday, which is having fun of course!
+With over 40 staff members catering to your every need, you will be able to concentrate on the most important aspect of your trip, which is having fun of course!
 Being on an isolated island doesn't stop the chefs from obtaining fresh produce delivered by shuttle boat every day.
 All meals are relaxed, buffet-style affairs.
 As breakfast is available from 06h30 - 10h00, you could enjoy a pre- and post-dive breakfast of beans, eggs made to order, tuna, noodles, croissants and other patisserie.

 Lunch is served at 13h00 and offers you a choice of soup followed by 5 main courses, with one always being a tasty fish dish, accompanied by substantial carbs, loads of fresh vegetables, salads and fruit.
 Afternoon tea is perfectly timed to follow your 3rd dive of the day.